 A number of recent projects have explored the sensors on mobile devices from a user-generated data perspective to generate a range of interesting datasets and services as well as research findings [21-24].
 Our previous work [25] has shown that sensors accessible on most current smart-phones can be employed to differentiate place types and could be used in contribution to volunteered geographic services [26].
-Microsoft's Nericell project aimed at analyzing road and traffic conditions based on data collected via accelerometer and microphone sensors on mobile devices [27] while [28] measured urban noise through mobile devices sensors.
-Specific to the barometric sensor, existing work has identified this sensor in determining altitude estimations for indoor navigation [29, 30], medical applications [31, 32], and human movement and transportation research [33, 34].
+Microsoft's Nericell project aimed at analyzing road and traffic conditions based on data collected via accelerometer and microphone sensors on mobile devices [27] while [28] measured urban noise through mobile devices' sensors.
+Specific to the barometric sensor, existing work has identified this sensor in determining altitude estimations for indoor navigation [29,30], medical applications [31,32], and human movement and transportation research [33,34].

 As data sources and platforms, social fitness tracking and activity applications such as Strava have been the focus of quite a few previous publications [35].
 Griffen et al. [36] relied on analysis of data from the Strava application to show the relationship between bicycling fitness and steep terrain while others explored the digital footprint of citizens based on their activity trajectories [37].
 Online social fitness tracking applications have gone on to sell a lot of the fitness activity data contributed by their users for various purposes such as urban design [7, 38] and transportation infrastructure planning [6].
+Systems have been designed for the purpose visualizing, sharing and analyzing much of this transportation data [39].

-From an open geodata perspective, existing work has merged openstreetmap data with Shuttle Radar Topography Mission (SRTM) based digital elevation models (approx. 3 arc second resolution) to construct hydrological models [39].
-The OpenStreetMap community itself has used SRTM data to construct the OpenCycleMap [40] an interactive web map which includes contour lines for bicycle routing.
-[41] has ambitiously merged various publicly available elevation datasets using SRTM as a gap-filler and published global elevation datasets at varying degrees of resolution.
+From an open geodata perspective, existing work has merged openstreetmap data with Shuttle Radar Topography Mission (SRTM) based digital elevation models (approx. 3 arc second resolution) to construct hydrological models [40].
+The OpenStreetMap community itself has used SRTM data to construct the OpenCycleMap [41] an interactive web map which includes contour lines for bicycle routing.
+[42] has ambitiously merged various publicly available elevation datasets using SRTM as a gap-filler and published global elevation datasets at varying degrees of resolution.
+Recent work by Wang et al. [43] extracted elevation values from Google Earth and measured the accuracy for transportation applications.
+While their approach performs will when compared to benchmarks, there is no mention of the influence of canopy cover or other such obstacles.
+Furthermore, the frequency with which data is contributed to Strava means that our road elevation data can be updated daily (or in some cases hourly) and does not require an update from a third-party data provider.